 I was 8 or 9 years old, which was 30 some years ago.
 While hunting with my dad, I was getting bored with not finding anything.
 I started playing along the creek bank and my dad told me to stay away from the water.
 I just knew I could find shrooms on the other side of the creek, not really but I wanted to cross.
 So, I crossed the best I could trying not to get wet.
 Dad caught me and yelled to get back across the creek.
 Mad and disgusted I kicked this funny looking dirt clump in the silt bar of the creek.
 Wow, there was this huge sponge mushroom.
 I looked up and down the silt bar and there was dirt clumps all over the place.
 I started knocking the dirt off the shrooms and filling my bag.
 My dad came to the edge of the creek, he was pretty upset that I hadn't came back across and yelled at me.
 I showed him one of the beauties that I was finding and here he come splashing water all over himself to get there.
 We hunted that side of the creek and found a very large amount of some very big yellows.
 We climbed the hills that came down through the hollow to the creek and found several apple trees which had been in the side yard of a long vacated house.
 We found more large ones under them.
 Dad had to take his shirt off and tie it shut to carry the rest of them in.
 I can't remember how many it was exactly, but I know it was the most and the biggest we had ever found.
 I didn't get in any trouble for crossing the creek after hitting the motherlode.
 I'm glad I found mushrooms across the creek.

-Saturday, watching golf.
-I was bored and suggested to him that we
+I was bored and suggested to him that we check for

-check for morels at the wood lot.
-He laughed and told me it was
+morels at the wood lot.
+He laughed and told me

 I've made a lot of great finds in the last 20 years of shrooming, but last year was the best ever.
 I've been spending more and more time hunting for new spots because of competition in many of the spots I hunt.
 The last few years I've been expanding my territory and looking in many new spots and I've found some really great ones.
 One day I had company for the day to hunt with me and I went back to a spot (a new one for me) where I had taken others about three days earlier and found quite a few.
 On this day we found many more.
 It was a brite spring day ,but a thunderstorm was threatening, and we needed to beat the rain out of there if we were going to get out at all, because the 4wheel drive barely made it in.
 So we hit the creek bank thinking we would at least get a few before the rain.
 We found several bags full on a very short section of creek bank that day, and they were so thick it only took two hours to pick the 17 pounds we got!
 A really great day, nearly 700 individual mushrooms!
 This year I'm hoping to find someone with a video camera to follow me hunting, so I can show everyone my spots without actually giving away their locations.
 Also I have so many people asking me how to find new places, I'm thinking of showing on tape how to scout new areas and find new spots.
 (I'm really good at it) Last year I also traveled in south Missouri and over two days time found several pounds.
 I couldn't believe it myself, but I found mushrooms everywhere I looked, even hundreds of miles from home, where I had never been ,let alone hunted before.
 I found mushrooms in south MO., Northern Ia., extreme Western Ia, and NE.
 I've always been able to find them everywhere I looked, but last year was a real test, and I had great success everywhere I went.
 My biggest problem now is I have so many good places to check, that there is'nt enough daylight to pick them all before they spoil, even though I hunt from daylight to dark.
 I've had to pass up looking in some pretty good spots the past three years, because I can't pass up the better spots I've found.
 I'm just too busy picking!
 Maybe it's time to share my treasure maps with someone, so they stop going to waste, but what if my other spots stop producing, or are found out and overrun by other hunters?
 I may need them again someday.